eCircuit Center

 The last piece of the puzzle is a mechanism to turn the switch ON or OFF.
 This is handled by resistor divider R1-R3, Comparators 1 and 2, and an RS Flip-Flop.
 The upper or lower comparator simply generates a positive pulse if Vc goes above 2/3 Vcc or below 1/3 Vcc.
 And these positive pulses either SET or RESET the Q output - turning S1 ON or OFF.

-THE 555 TIMER SPICE CIRCUIT
+THE 555 SPICE CIRCUIT

 The SPICE circuit (top figure) looks almost identical to the block diagram.
 Transistor Q1 is called on stage as the switch.
 The RS-Flip Flop is played by the classic cross-coupled NAND gates.
 These gates are implemented using simple SPICE switches (See Basic Digital Gates).
 Let's start up this circuit.
 Later we can look under the hood of some of the SPICE models.